LadyKerr/cli-skills-copilot-talk/slides.md

  -->

-Let's take a step back and think about what it's doing If you've used github coplt, it 8ises the context of the repo to make suggestions
+Let's take a step back and think about what it's doing If you've used github copilot, it 8ises the context of the repo to make suggestions

 In the cli you're in a diff env you want to know shell commands, gh commands, git commands so behind the scenes we're telling the LLM to use those as its context and not your code.